-Beginning in October 2020, you will be required to provide a Real ID license or identification card to fly on commercial flights and enter certain federal facilities.
+Beginning Oct.
+1, 2020, a Real ID-compliant driver’s license, permit, or identification card will be required to board commercial airplanes or enter certain federal facilities unless you present a Department of Homeland Security-approved document.
 Indiana residents who have not already made application for a Real ID should do so during their next renewal.

 Driver's License Types